Model building using HydroMT Delft3D FM#

 Model setup configuration#

-The HydroMT configuration file contains the model setup configuration and determines which methods are used to prepare the different components of a Delft3D FM model and in which order and optionally sets non-default arguments for each method.
+The HydroMT configuration file contains the model setup configuration and determines which methods are used to prepare the different components of a Delft3D FM model, in which order, and optionally sets non-default arguments for each method.
 This configuration is passed to HydroMT using -i <path_to_configuration_file>.
-We have prepared several example yml-files which are available in the model repository examples folder and from the docs (building a model).
-These example yml-files are also used in this notebook to build the 1D, 2D and coupled 1D2D models.
+We have prepared several example YAML files which are available in the model repository examples folder and from the docs (building a model).
+These example YAML files are also used in this notebook to build the 1D, 2D, and coupled 1D2D models.

-Each section, before indent, (e.g. setup_rivers_from_dem) corresponds to a model method.
+Each section, before indent (e.g., setup_rivers_from_dem), corresponds to a model method.
 A model method is a step inside the model building process.
 Each method adds a new component to the model, thus building the model step-by-step.
 All model methods are explained in the docs (model components).
-The global section contains direct model initialisation properties which are required when the empty model is initialized.
+The global section contains direct model initialization properties which are required when the empty model is initialized.
 It typically contains global settings such as the coordinate system of the model.

 We will load the default dflowfm build 1D2D yaml file for inspection: